laurasavu/onlineShop/README.md

+Portfolio
+My portfolio as an aspiring Junior Java Developer

+About Me
+CV
+Skills
+Tools
+Courses
+Examples of my work-OnlineShop-Spring Boot application providing a REST API and how it performed using Postman

+About Me

+in today's society, the ability to adapt professionally is an important quality and for me a professional reconversion responds to the new requirements and opportunities in the labor market as well as the needs of my current life.
+Thus began the interaction with the java programming language as well as the development of knowledge in the field that I want to apply in my professional future.

+CV

+here is a shortcut to my <a href="https://www.linkedin.com/in/laura-savu-816503105/">CV</a>

-OnlineShop is a simple Spring Boot application providing a REST API.
+OnlineShop is a Spring Boot application providing a REST API.
 It provides endpoints for various opperations on Products and Orders and uses a Postgresql Database to save data.

 Requirements